Cupid’s Guide: Aphrodisiacs Love Craft Beer

 Chocolate Fig Almond Bark

-Worshipped by the Mayans, chocolate is known to have an euphoric and stimulating effect on both the mind and body.
+Worshiped by the Mayans, chocolate is known to have a euphoric and stimulating effect on both the mind and body.
 Figs are thought to possess aphrodisiac qualities based on a likeness to a female body part.
 And, according to legend, Samson wooed Delilah with almonds, a fertility symbol throughout the ages.
 Mix the three together for a super simple and ultra sexy dessert.

 Preheat oven to 350°F. Toast almonds in oven until they become fragrant, roughly 5-8 minutes.
 Line a baking sheet or pan with parchment paper.
 Arrange nuts and fruit on the parchment.
 Heat chocolate in a double boiler or microwave, until melted.
 Pour chocolate evenly over the nuts and fruit until fully covered.
 Put into freezer for an hour.
 Break into pieces to serve.